sylvaindethier/nvm-test/README.md

 # nvm-test
 > Test using differents Node versions with nvm.

-Extensible `nvm-test` command that runs your tests using differents Node versions with nvm
+Extensible (comming soon !) `nvm-test` command that runs your tests using differents Node versions with nvm

 [npm-url]: https://www.npmjs.org/package/nvm-test